Howard Schultz: Climate change

 As chief executive of Starbucks, Schultz has commented on the impact climate change has on coffee production.
 He has opposed the United States withdrawal from the Paris Agreement.
 To finance a green economy, he has advocated for a combination of taxing oil and gas as well as harnessing wind energy.
-Schultz has openly criticized the 2018 Green New Deal for being economically unrealistic.
+Schultz has criticized the 2018 Green New Deal for being economically unrealistic.

 Bipartisanship

 In December 2012 Schultz penned an open letter to various newspapers about an upcoming initiative at Starbucks involving partisan gridlock in Washington.
 On December 27, Starbucks employees in Washington were asked to write "come together" on all cups distributed, to encourage bipartisanship in the federal government.
 During his exploratory 2020 presidential campaign, Schultz explained to multiple media outlets that, if elected, he wished to exclusively legislate with bipartisan support.
 This stance includes the appointment and confirmations of U.S. Supreme Court justices.

 Fiscal discipline

 Schultz is averse to debt and, politically, is a deficit hawk.
 During his 2019 exploratory bid for the presidency, Schultz framed his candidacy as that of a socially liberal deficit hawk with fiscally moderate leanings.
 In June 2018, Schultz stated in an interview that he thought the national debt is "the greatest threat domestically to the country" and that "we have to go after entitlements."
 He has also stated that the nation's annual sovereign interest payments, totaling over $400 billion in 2020, is "unsustainable."
 President Barack Obama's chief economist, Jason Furman, was critical of Schultz's hard-lined "obsessive" position against sovereign debt: "America is not a company."
 Furman stated in February 2020, "many successful companies are much more leveraged than the United States."